tensorflow/model-analysis/g3doc/get_started.md

 *   Standard metrics refers to metrics that are defined based only on label (i.e. `y_true`), prediction (i.e. `y_pred`), and example weight (i.e.
     `sample_weight`).
-*   Training metrics refers to metrics defined at training time and saved with the model (either TFMA EvalSavedModel or keras saved model).
+*   Training Time metrics refers to metrics defined at training time and saved with the model (either TFMA EvalSavedModel or keras saved model).
 *   Generic TF2 models are custom models that export signatures that can be used for inference and are not based on either keras or estimator.

 See [FAQ](faq.md) for more information no how to setup and configure these different model types.